julianmatos97/farsight/README.md

 The system is designed with the following considerations:

-1. **Latency vs. Accuracy**: We've optimized for low query-response latency by preprocessing documents and using vector embeddings, while maintaining high accuracy through contextual retrieval and LLM-based analysis.
+1. **Latency vs. Accuracy**: Optimized for low query-response latency by preprocessing documents and using vector embeddings, while maintaining high accuracy through contextual retrieval and LLM-based analysis.

 2. **Source Tracking**: All responses include citations to the original documents, allowing users to verify information and understand its context.

 3. **Modularity**: The system uses a modular architecture to facilitate easy updates and component replacement.

-4. **Storage Efficiency**: By using PostgreSQL with pgvector, we maintain efficient storage and retrieval without requiring specialized vector database services.
+4. **Storage Efficiency**: By using PostgreSQL with pgvector, maintain efficient storage and retrieval without requiring specialized vector database services.

-5. **Document Processing**: Special attention is given to properly extracting and representing tables and charts, which are critical in financial documents.

 ## Supported Companies